• Nothing Found

 How to get from JFK to Times Square by train

 A quicker yet slightly more expensive alternative to taking the subway is to travel from JFK Airport to Times Square by train.
-Whilst ticket prices go up during peak hours, this is still a convenient option, especially if you’re travelling at a time when the roads are congested.
+Whilst ticket prices go up during peak hours, this is still a convenient option, especially if you’re traveling at a time when the roads are congested.

 How much is the train from JFK Airport to Times Square?

-As with the subway, you’ll need to buy two tickets to get from JFK to Times Square by train, the first ticket you’ll need is an AirTrain ticket costing $8.25 (€7.55).
+As with the subway option, you’ll need to buy two tickets to get from JFK to Times Square by train.
+The first ticket you’ll need is an AirTrain ticket which costs $8.50 (€8.30) per person.

-Tickets for the LIRR are different to the MetroCard system. and vary depending on the time you’re travelling.
-A one-way ticket during rush hour (06:00-10:00) costs $10.75 (€9.90), whereas during off peak hours, weekends and holidays, a ticket will cost $7.75 (€6.60).
-The total cost of the journey should cost about $20 (€18.40) during rush hour and $16 (€14.70) any other time.
+Tickets for the LIRR are different from the subway system and vary depending on the time you’re traveling.
+A one-way ticket during rush hour (06:00-10:00) costs $11.25 (€10.90), whereas during off-peak hours, weekends, and holidays, a ticket will cost $8.25 (€8).
+The total cost of the journey should be about $19.75 (€19.20) during rush hour and $16.75 (€16.30) any other time.

 Cost